JanMalch/JanMalch/README.md

 ## 💡 Miscellaneous

 - **[ts-experiments](https://github.com/JanMalch/ts-experiments)** &middot; A collection of fun and/or useful things you can do with TypeScript
-- **[collections-commons](https://github.com/JanMalch/collections-commons)** &middot; Extensions, data structures, and utilities built on top of them, for your every-day needs
+- **[collections-commons](https://github.com/JanMalch/collections-commons)** &middot; Extensions, data structures, and utilities built on top of them, for your every-day needs in TypeScript
 - **[angular-form-states-demo](https://github.com/JanMalch/angular-form-states-demo)** &middot; A demo for Angular's form behaviour

 ... and some [others](https://github.com/JanMalch?tab=repositories&q=&type=public&language=&sort=).